ark-lang/ark-docs/README.md

 However, if you are a new programmer, this will probably be tricky to use as an introduction to the language (and programming in general).
-This is because it is a reference for the language, and is more of an aid to the developers working on it, and as a birdseye view for people interested in Ark.
+This is because it is a reference for the language, and is more of an aid to the developers working on it, and as a birds-eye view for people interested in Ark.